KyangTan/BookManagementSystem/README.md

-# BookManagementSystem 📚
+# Book Management System 📚

-BookManagementSystem is an open-source project designed to help book-selling businesses establish their online presence quickly and efficiently.
+Book Management System is an open-source project designed to help book-selling businesses establish their online presence quickly and efficiently.
 With robust features like CRUD operations for books, orders, and promos, this system makes it easy to manage your bookstore online.
 The system also includes a powerful Analysis module to gain insights into your business performance.

 ---